Payroll Management Payroll Management

 Independent contractors are frequently seen as non-standard employees.
 The OSH code covers their leave and working hours rules (Occupational Safety, Health and Working Conditions Code, 2019).

-According to the OSH code, a worker is someone who is not an apprentice as defined by the Apprentice Act of 1961 but is instead paid a set wage to perform manual, unskilled, semi-skilled, skilful, clerical, technological, managerial, supervisory, operational, or administrative work for pay or hire in an environment where there are implied or explicit rules of employment.
+According to the OSH code, a worker is someone who is not an apprentice as defined by the Apprentice Act of 1961 but is instead paid a set wage to perform manual, unskilled, semi-skilled, skillful, clerical, technological, managerial, supervisory, operational, or administrative work for pay or hire in an environment where there are implied or explicit rules of employment.

 The legislation does not expressly cover Independent contractors included in the platform economy as it is currently being proposed.
-However, it enables the legal system to apply the law liberally and favourably to the benefit of platform or non-standard personnel.
+However, it enables the legal system to apply the law liberally and favorably to the benefit of platform or non-standard personnel.
 The 2019 Social Security Code Draft reveals similar considerations.

 Public Holidays